glouwa/d3-hypertree/readme.md

 ## Options Cheat Sheet

-This Example shows most features.
-For details see
+This example shows a component instantiation using most features.
+For detailed descriptions and a complete list of features see
 [API Reference](https://glouwa.github.io/d3-hypertree/).

 ```typescript